 Example Use Case

-A customer onboarding process can be agentified by:
+A customer onboarding process can be "agentified" by:

-- Having an agent collect documents from the customer
+- Having an agent collect documents from the customer.

-- Using an LLM to validate completeness
+- Using an LLM to validate completeness.

-- Calling KYC APIs for background checks
+- Calling KYC APIs for background checks.

-- Routing exceptions to a human officer
+- Routing exceptions to a human officer.

-- Learning from each case to improve the next interaction
+- Learning from each case to improve the next interaction.

 Human-in-the-Loop (HITL): Still Relevant?

-As agentic BPM advances, the HITL model evolves from manual checkpoints to collaborative partnerships where agents proactively seek human input when confidence is low or ambiguity is high.
+While HITL brings control and reliability, it often comes at the cost of increased latency, bottlenecks in scaling, and human error or inconsistency.
+As Agentic BPM advances, the HITL model evolves from manual checkpoints to collaborative partnerships where agents proactively seek human input when confidence is low or ambiguity is high.

 AI Agents vs Human-in-the-Loop: A Comparative View